DweebsUnited/CodeMonkey/projects/README.md

 RestlessTiger
     Idea for a self modifying system that could be initialized with a vibrating table

+RoughDonut
+    A mimic-ing of SandStroke
+    Drawing waves with a constant density in the x axis

 TimelyVenus
     A line segment density drawer

 TotallyTubular
     A hyphae grower, currently still broken
     Will lag out your computer if you try to run it

+TurkeyNeck
+    Guitar neck scale and chord builder

+YellowSummer
+    Genetic algorithm
+    Tries to find x colors such that the differences between all mixtures of colors is maximized